-- 1. 'Homework' refers to any work or activities which pupils are asked to do outside lesson time, either on their own or with parents or carers. - The role of parents in their children's education has long been recognised as a significant factor in educational success and school improvement (Epstein, 1996, EEF/ Sutton Trust 2012) - Research clearly documents that when parents actively participate in their children's education, achievement increases and attitude to learning improves. - 4.
-At Kirk Fenton School we believe that home learning should be fun and purposeful rather than a chore.
-Research indicates that homework is less valuable when it becomes routine or more perfunctory.
+'Homework' refers to any work or activities which pupils are asked to do outside lesson time, either on their own or with parents or carers.

+The role of parents in their children's education has long been recognised as a significant factor in educational success and school improvement (Epstein, 1996, EEF/ Sutton Trust 2012)

+Research clearly documents that when parents actively participate in their children's education, achievement increases and attitude to learning improves.

+At Kirk Fenton School we believe that homework should be fun and purposeful rather than a chore.
 We feel that children should still have plenty of time after school to play and take part in other activities, or simply do nothing and rest.